Bob McNair

-Robert C. McNair (January 1, 1937 – November 23, 2018) was an American businessman, philanthropist, and the founding owner of the National Football League's Houston Texans.
+Robert C. McNair (January 1, 1937 – November 23, 2018) was an American businessman, philanthropist, and the founding owner of the National Football League (NFL)'s Houston Texans.

 Early life and education

 McNair grew up in Forest City, North Carolina, a town of about 7,500 in the foothills of western North Carolina.
 He graduated from the University of South Carolina in Columbia, where he was initiated into the Sigma Chi fraternity.
 He graduated in 1958 with a Bachelor of Science degree.
 His wife, Janice, attended nearby Columbia College.

 Professional career

 The McNairs were residents of Houston, Texas beginning in 1960.
 He spent most of his 20s and 30s as a struggling salesman and unsuccessful entrepreneur whose businesses all failed.
 He eventually broke through to success when he founded the cogeneration company Cogen Technologies in 1984, which he sold in 1999 to Enron.
 At the time of his death, McNair retained ownership of power plants in New York and West Virginia.
 McNair served as chairman and chief executive officer of The McNair Group, a financial and real estate firm that is headquartered in Houston, Texas, and as the owner of Palmetto Partners, Ltd., a private investment company that manages the McNairs' public and private equity investments.
 In June 2000, McNair formed a biotechnology investment firm, Cogene Biotech Ventures, where he served as company chairman.

+In 1997, McNair was interested in bringing a National Hockey League (NHL) expansion team to Houston alongside Houston Aeros owner Chuck Watson but the bid ultimately failed.

 He was rumored to be interested in buying a soccer club in the United Kingdom, and twice went to visit St Andrews, home of Championship team, Birmingham City F.C., who were up for sale at the time.
 On January 3, 2014, a consortium headed by McNair made a bid to purchase Reading F.C. of the Championship, but were unsuccessful.

 According to Forbes, he had a net worth of $3.8 billion in November 2017.